-We are a non-profit that does political and community organizing, training and research.
-We launched in January 2016 to build a genuine, people-powered progressive movement in Alberta.
+Progress Alberta is an independent non-profit that does political and community organizing, training and research.
+We launched in January 2016 with the goal of building a genuine, people-powered progressive movement in Alberta.

-We believe that no matter who's in government, if you don't have a large, organized group of people calling for positive, progressive change you won't get it.
+We believe that no matter who's in government, if you don't have a large, organized group of people calling for positive change you won't get it.
 We also believe that politics is too important to leave to political parties and that a strong, engaged group citizenry is key to a strong democracy.

 Here's what we stand for: